alxfed/Chicago-Data/README.md

 # Chicago-Data

 Chicago public data sources.
-Extraction Processing Loading with R, python etc.
+(EPL) Extraction Processing Loading with R, python etc.

+The sites are in the Sites-Pages-URLs.Rmd document.